Ultrametric Cluster Hierarchies: I Want 'em All!: Center-based Clustering in Ultrametrics

-\begin{restatable}{definition}{Hierarchy}[\citet{hierarchical_center_based}] A \emph{cluster hierarchy} $\mathcal{H} = \{\mathcal{P}_1, \ldots, \mathcal{P}_n\}$ is a set of partitions with \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=1ex] \item for $k=1$, $\mathcal{P}_1 \subseteq L$, and \item for $1 < k \leq n$, $\mathcal{P}_k = \left( \mathcal{P}_{k-1} \symbol{92} C_i \right) \cup \{C_j, C_l\}$, such that $C_i = C_j \cup C_l \in \mathcal{P}_{k-1}$ with $C_j \cap C_l = \emptyset$ and $i \neq j \neq l$. \end{enumerate} We say a cluster $C_i \in \mathcal{H}$ if $\exists \; \mathcal{P}_j \in \mathcal{H}$ with $C_i \in \mathcal{P}_j$. \end{restatable} This means that the partition $\mathcal{P}_k$ is obtained by splitting a cluster from $\mathcal{P}_{k-1}$ in two.
-Thus, all cluster hierarchies can be represented as a rooted tree.
-We depict this in \cref{fig:overview} (middle), where the hierarchy is obtained by subdividing the clusters.
-We can now state our primary theoretical result: \begin{restatable}{theorem}{maintheorem} Let $(L, d)$ be a finite relaxed ultrametric space represented over an LCA-tree $T$.
-Let $n = |L|$ and $z \in \mathbb{Z}_{>0}$.
-Then, for both the $k$-center and $(k, z)$-clustering objectives on $T$, there exists an algorithm which finds the optimal solutions $\{\mathbf{C}_1, \ldots, \mathbf{C}_n\}$ for all $k \in \mathbb{N}_n$ in $\texttt{Sort}(n)$ time.
-Furthermore, the respective partitions $\mathcal{H} = \{\mathcal{P}_1, \ldots, \mathcal{P}_n\}$ obtained by assigning all leaves in $T$ to their closest center satisfy Definition \ref{def:hierarchical_clusters}. \end{restatable} Theorem \ref{thm:optimal_clusters} states that given any LCA-tree over a relaxed ultrametric, it takes $\texttt{Sort}(n)$ time to find the optimal solutions for $k$-means, $k$-median or $k$-center across all values of $k$ and that these solutions are hierarchical.
-While subsets of this are known for specific ultrametrics \cite{hierarchical_kmedian, beer2023connecting}, our runtime improves over the previous state of the art, and we are not aware of a comprehensive treatment of this subject over all ultrametrics and center-based clustering objectives. \paragraph{Proof Overview.} The $k$-center part of this result is an extension of the farthest-first traversal algorithm where one picks each subsequent center as the point that is farthest from the current set of centers \citep{farthest_first, Har-Peled}.
-In essence, Appendix \ref{app:k_center_proof} shows that the farthest-first traversal algorithm becomes optimal under the strong triangle inequality.
-Then, we show in Appendix \ref{app:k_z_clustering_proof} that the $(k, z)$-clustering objectives in a relaxed ultrametric can be reduced to the $k$-center one.
-Specifically, given an LCA-tree $T$ on which to do $(k, z)$-clustering, there exists a \emph{new} LCA-tree $T'$ such that an optimal $k$-center solution on $T'$ \emph{is} the optimal $(k, z)$-clustering solution on $T$.
-Interestingly, even if this reduction is applied in a standard ultrametric, it requires the definition of relaxed ultrametrics to go through.
-Finally, the runtime bottleneck for $k$-center lies in sorting the $O(n)$ unique distances in the ultrametric so that we may apply farthest-first traversal.
-The reduction from $(k, z)$-clustering only requires $O(n)$ time.
-Thus, the bottleneck remains unchanged for $(k, z)$-clustering.
-We verify by a worst-case example that our runtime is tight: one cannot find the optimal centers for all values of $k \in \mathbb{N}_n$ faster than in $\texttt{Sort}(n)$ time (Lemma \ref{lma:worst_case}).
+\paragraph{Proof Overview.} In words, Theorem \ref{thm:optimal_clusters} states that given any LCA-tree over a relaxed ultrametric, it takes $\texttt{Sort}(n)$ time to find the full set of optimal solutions for $k$-means, $k$-median or $k$-center across all values of $k$ and that these solutions are themselves hierarchical.
+The $k$-center part of this result is an extension of the farthest-first traversal algorithm in which one places each subsequent center on the point that is farthest from the current set of centers \citep{Har-Peled, farthest_first}.
+In essence, Appendix \ref{app:k_center_proof} shows that under the strong triangle inequality, the farthest-first traversal algorithm (a) becomes optimal and (b) reduces to sorting the distances in the ultrametric.
+We then show in Appendix \ref{app:k_z_clustering_proof} that the $(k, z)$-clustering objectives in an ultrametric can be reduced to the $k$-center one in a relaxed ultrametric.
+That is, given an LCA-tree $T$ on which to do $(k, z)$-clustering, there exists a \emph{new} LCA-tree $T'$ such that an optimal $k$-center solution on $T'$ \emph{is} the optimal $(k, z)$-clustering solution on $T$.
+Interestingly, even if we are solving $(k, z)$-clustering in a standard ultrametric, it reduces to $k$-center in a relaxed one.
+This is why we require the notion of relaxed ultrametrics for our proofs.